wifi1999/KusiSocial/README.md

 ```
    The Server will run on http://localhost:3000.

-## Open your browser and go to http://localhost:3000 to use the application.
+### Open your browser and go to http://localhost:3000 to use the application.
+Enjoy!